Hats are less commonly worn these days but they are an accessory that can really elevate your style.

 Currently, the beanie style is quite trendy and you’ll see stylish young women with their hats pushed back and slouchy.

 Women over 40 can experiment with this style, but may feel more comfortable in watch caps.
 Both are casual hats, and can be worn with athletic-wear styled outfits or any casual look.

-According to Wikipedia, this style can also be called the Baker Boy, Bandit Cap, Apple Cap, Eight Piece Cap, Eight Panel, Cabbie, Jay Gatsby (from The Great Gatsby), Fisherman’s Cap, Pageboy, Applejack Hat, Lundberg Stetson and the Poor Boy Cap.
+This style can also be called the Baker Boy, Bandit Cap, Apple Cap, Eight Piece Cap, Eight Panel, Cabbie, Jay Gatsby (from The Great Gatsby), Fisherman’s Cap, Pageboy, Applejack Hat, Lundberg Stetson and the Poor Boy Cap.

-In most cases, this hat has a brim toward the front of the hat, a round top shape, and a button in the center of the hat.
+Whatever you choose to call it, in most cases, this hat has a brim toward the front of the hat, a round top shape, and a button in the center of the hat.

 However, rounded caps with shortened front brims like the one seen here, are often called news boy caps, too.